scyberLink/reblend-testing-library/.github/ISSUE_TEMPLATE.md

 could also be an issue.
 Check our package.json file "engines" config for the supported version.

-Also keep in mind that if you're using a version of react we don't support that could be an issue.
+Also keep in mind that if you're using a version of reblend we don't support that could be an issue.
 Check our package.json file "peerDependencies" config for the supported version.
 -->